camunda/camunda-docs-manual/content/reference/rest/variable-instance/get-binary.md

 # Result

-For binary variables or files without any mime type information a byte stream is returned.
-File variables with mime type information are returned as the saved type.
+For binary variables or files without any MIME type information, a byte stream is returned.
+File variables with MIME type information are returned as the saved type.
 Additionally, for file variables the Content-Disposition header will be set.

 # Response codes